 It doesn’t take long to learn that your best leads are referrals from your customers.
 No other lead source comes close.

-When you are planning to make a large purchase — a car for example — you may read car magazines and company brochures and talk to salespeople, but what really leads you to your ultimate choice?
+When you personally plan to make a large purchase — a car for example — you may read car magazines and company brochures and talk to salespeople, but what really leads you to your ultimate choice?
 Often, it’s a trusted friend who owns a car you’re considering and is willing to personally vouch for it.
 That’s the power of referrals.
-They often overcome all other product research.
+They often overcome every other form of product research.

-Unfortunately, referrals can be hard to come by, unlike the leads that you get from email blasts and direct marketing programs.
-As marketers, we wish we could simply move marketing funds into referral-generating campaigns, but it rarely works out that way.
-Referrals simply aren’t as scalable.
-Still, experience has taught me there are few ways to double or triple your referrals.
+Unfortunately, referrals are hard to scale, unlike the leads that we get from prospecting and content marketing.
+As marketers, we wish we could simply move our marketing budget into referral-generating campaigns, but it doesn’t work that way.
+Still, there are few ways to double or triple your incoming referrals.

 My top five ideas for increasing referrals:

 Happy clients love to give referrals, but don’t always remember you when the time is right.
-That’s why you should let them know how important they are and show appreciation for them.
-Look for advocates who are already talking about your quality services to others.
+That’s why you should let them know how important they are and show appreciation on an ongoing basis.

-2. Incent your salespeople to ask for a client referral
+2. Incent your salespeople (and customer success managers) to ask for referral

-Your salespeople almost certainly know Idea #1: Ask for referrals all the time.
+Your salespeople almost certainly know it’s important to ask for referrals all the time.
 But are they actually doing it?
-Most salespeople tell me they either forget or are too uncomfortable to ask.
+Most salespeople tell me they either forget or are too uncomfortable asking.
 Help them develop the habit so it becomes second nature.

 One company I worked with incented its sales teams to ask for referrals on every single call.
 Salespeople kept a log of referrals they obtained from their happy clients and were then compensated with bonuses.
-Not only did the company triple their number of referrals with this program, but customers seemed to appreciate being asked.
+Not only did the company triple their number of referrals, but customers seemed to appreciate being asked.
 Some remarked, “I’m glad you asked that.
 I’ve been meaning to tell a co-worker to take one of your courses.”

 3. Buy one, get one free

-Buy one get one at half price” is a common marketing promotion in many industries.
-Why?
-It works.
+Buy one get one at half price” is a common marketing promotion in many industries, since it works so well.
 In service industries, such as training, what you’re really asking for is a client referral.

-When a customer registers for a class or buys other training products, make it worth their while to encourage a colleague to do the same.
+When a customer registers for a class or eLearning, make it worth their while to encourage a colleague to do the same.
 Offer a discount on the current product or a future product as an incentive.
-If they can’t think of anyone else who could benefit from your services, remind them to consider other departments in their company or their vendors, partners, or clients that may want to reward.
+If they can’t think of anyone else who could benefit from your training, remind them to consider other departments in their company or their vendors, partners, or clients that want a reward.
 Everyone wins from this.
 Your client gets a discount and you get a new customer.

 4. Increase the purchasing power of your customer

-One company I worked with met with each of their major customers annually to present a thorough report of what the customer purchased in the previous year to ascertain what their goals were for the upcoming year.
+One company I worked with met with each of their major customers annually to present a thorough report of what the customer purchased over the year and then asked what their goals were for the upcoming year.
 In each of these meetings, we encouraged referrals because it would increase their discount and their purchasing power, giving them more attractive pricing.

-We told the customer that if we could get one more department in their organization to spend the same amount, we would give their company a major price break.
-Often, this led to deep discussions about the company’s org chart and who the best contacts are.
-Some clients even went so far as to give us an org chart and a phone list!
+We told the customer that if we could get one more department in their organization to spend the same amount as they did, then we would give their company a major price break.
+Often, this led to deep discussions about the company’s org chart and some clients even went as far as to give us an org chart and a phone list!

 5. Satisfy your customers

-Early in my marketing career, I thought the number of customers who bought my companies’ product was directly related to the success of my carefully orchestrated marketing campaigns.
-Over the years, I was curious about the number of new customers who came out of nowhere.
+Early in my marketing career, I thought most of our new customers came my carefully orchestrated marketing campaigns.
+Over the years, I dug a little deeper and found a large percentage of customers who came out of nowhere.

-Where do they all come from?
-Salespeople didn’t get them to reach out.
+Where did they all come from?
+It wasn’t from our salespeople.
 Marketing didn’t do anything to get them.
 So, what happened?
-After talking to hundreds of customers, I finally concluded that more came from referrals than from marketing or sales activities.
+After talking to hundreds of customers, I finally concluded that more came from referrals than from any other source, including marketing and sales.

-If you don’t currently include referral-generation in your marketing plan, the time to include it is now.
+If you don’t currently include referral-generation in your marketing plan, the time to start is now.
 If you already have a plan for generating referrals, the ideas above should help you freshen up your approach.

 If you enjoyed this post, check out our eBook 10 Marketing Strategies That No Learning Tech Vendor Can Live Without.

-About Gordon L. Johnson: I’ve been a marketing leader in the corporate L&D industry for over twenty years with the last ten years focused on learning technology.
+I’ve been a marketing leader in the corporate L&D industry for over fifteen years.
 Along the way, I’ve discovered what works — and what doesn’t.
 Happy to share that with you.
 More info at www.gordonljohnson.com.